Leanne enjoys inspiring people to try new projects and look at craft, art and design in new and radical ways.

-As an author and maker, I’ve delivered over a hundred lectures and workshops at galleries, conferences, bookstores, classrooms and libraries.
-I’ve also conducted two North American-wide book tours.
-A solo tour of seven cities in 2011, and another in 2014 when I took part in an epic nine-city tour with authors Betsy Greer and Kim Werker, where we hosted panel discussions at Powell’s Books during Portland Design Week, The Institute of Contemporary Art in Boston, and The Smithsonian American Art Museum in Washington, DC.
+As an author and maker, she’s delivered over a hundred lectures and workshops at galleries, conferences, bookstores, classrooms and libraries.
+She’s also conducted two North American-wide book tours: in 2011, she visited seven cities in a solo tour, and in 2014 she took part in an epic nine-city tour with authors Betsy Greer and Kim Werker in panel discussions at Powell’s Books during Portland Design Week, The Institute of Contemporary Art in Boston, and The Smithsonian American Art Museum in Washington, DC.

-My talks are always accompanied by large, colourful visuals and personal stories.
-I enjoy interacting informally with audiences and hearing about their experiences too.
+Leanne’s talks are always accompanied by large, colourful visuals and personal stories.
+She enjoys interacting informally with audiences and hearing about their experiences too.
 Bring on your burning questions!

 Activism Through Art (lecture)